 - Protects one of your biggest assets.
 Your home is a big investment, and traditional life insurance applies only after you die.
 Whereas this policy covers your house payments if you’re disabled for an extra layer of protection.

 - Only covers one expense.
-This insurance doesn’t cover auto payments, student loans or credit cards or any other debt.
+This insurance doesn’t cover auto payments, student loans, credit cards or any other debt.

 - Declining benefit.
 Though you’ll pay a consistent premium, as your mortgage decreases over time, so does the benefit amount.
 It may not make sense to keep this policy if you’re close to paying off your mortgage.